permafrozen/dot-nixe/README.md

 ## About

 This is my NixOS configuration utilising `flakes` and `home-manager` for a reproducible system.
 It contains configurations for packages in `configs/pkgs/<name>/` wich can be chosen per host.
 Host presets are stored in `hosts/<name>/`.
+For a showcase and more information look at the documentation.

 ## Documentation